Red-Osier dogwood is a shrub (1-4 metres tall) with pointed oval leaves, bright red stems, white/green flowers and small white or blueish berries.

 Find this dogwood in moist soils near wetlands and rivers throughout North America, from Newfoundland and New York to Alaska, B.C. and northern California.

 This shrub spreads easily: it has many stems, and often lower branches touch the ground and put down roots.

-First Peoples ate the berries (in spite of their bitterness) and boiled the bark to use as a poultice to relieve pain and swelling.
+The berries are edible (in spite of their bitterness) and boiled bark is used as a poultice to relieve pain and swelling.

-The striking red stems of the red-osier dogwood make it a popular ornamental plant.
+The striking red stems of the Red-Osier dogwood make them a popular ornamental plant.

 COSEWIC: Not at Risk

 Photo: Dan Mullen